 Wapenamanda airport, Mondop (elevation 5,000 feet)

 Air Niugini and Airlines of Papua New Guinea both provide flights from Port Moresby that depart in the morning (usually 8:45am and 10:30am).
-Direct flight via Air Niugini from Sydney, Brisbane, Cairns and Auckland are available.
+Flights to Wapenamanda airport require an overnight stay in Port Moresby, but direct return flight with only 1 hour stay at Port Moresby are available.

 Mt Hagen Airport (elevation 5,388 feet)

-The much larger Mt Hagen (Kagamuga) airport is 2 hours drive from Sopas District Hospital.
+The much larger Mt Hagen (Kagamuga) airport is 2 hours drive on.
+Rough bumpy party unsealed road from Sopas District Hospital.
 This airport is also right next to the Highlands Highway.
 Mt Hagen (Kagamuga) airport has a hanger for safe keeping of smaller planes.
 It has 3 direct flights from Port Moresby every day.
 Air Niugini flights from Brisbane depart daily with a 85-150 minute stop over in Port Moresby.

 Kairik airport, Porgera is the other option.
-This landing is not for the faint-hearted and it is a treacherous 2 hour drive from Sopas Mission Hospital.
+This landing is not for the faint-hearted and it is a treacherous 3 hours drive from Sopas District Hospital.

 Kairik airport, Porgera.
 (Elevation 7,280 feet)